chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_netdev_interface_attributes.rst

    * - Attribute
      - Description
    * - ``description``
-     - The description of the |junos| interface.
+     - The description of the interface.
    * - ``duplex``
      - The duplex mode for the interface.
 Possible values: ``auto``, ``half``, or ``full``.
 Default value: ``auto``.
    * - ``enable``